 - Find your child's name and select Activity.

-- If Activity reporting is turned Off, use the switch to turn it On.
+- Select Manage, and if Activity reporting is turned Off, use the switch to turn it On.

 If you don't want to get weekly activity reports in your email, but still want to see your child's online activity, switch Email me weekly reports from On to Off.

 For activity reporting to work, check the privacy settings on your child’s device.
-Select the Start button, then select Settings > Privacy > Feedback & diagnostics and make sure the level is set to Enhanced or Full.
+Select the Start button, then select Settings > Privacy > Diagnostics & feedback and make sure the level is set to Enhanced or Full.